Before students can take the test, you should check the following:

 - We recommend enabling "full screen" mode on your browser to ensure no scrolling is required.
 Browsers with customizations (bookmark tabs, extensions, etc.) and low-resolution screen settings result in a smaller available space which could result in needing to scroll to see the Next button during testing.

-- You should use the Star Math Test Administration Manual to explain the test to the students before they begin testing.
+- You should use the Star Reading Spanish™ Test Administration Manual (in English or Spanish) to explain the test to the students before they begin testing.

 - If you are administering the test with a tablet computer: